 What Are Inner Tie Rod Ends And When To Have Them Replaced

-What are Inner Tie Rod Ends and when to have them replaced?
-Inner Tie Rod Ends are part of the Steering System.
-They connect the Steering Gear Box or Rack and Pinion to the Outer Tie Rod Ends.
-When getting an Alignment they are the part that gets adjusted to correct the Steering Wheel.
-When checking Inner Tie Rods they should not have any movement in and out.
-If there is any play in them they need to be replaced.
-Even a little play can effect the way the Steering Wheel looks when driving straight down the road.
-The Steering Wheel should be level.
-Some Inner Tie Rod Ends can only be replaced with the Rack and Pinion.
-After any Tie Rod replacement an Alignment needs to be done to straighten the Steering Wheel.
+When checking Inner Tie Rods, they should not have any movement in and out.
+If there is any play in them, they need to be replaced.
+Even a little play can affect how the steering wheel looks when driving straight down the road.
+The Steering Wheel should be leveled.
+Some Inner Tie Rod Ends can only be replaced with the rack and pinion.
+After any Tie Rod replacement, an Alignment needs to be done to straighten the Steering Wheel.